macformula/racecar/docs/docs/tutorials/ssh-signing/index.md

 - Name your key something descriptive.
 - Select "Signing Key" as the key type.
 - Paste the contents of `id_ed25519.pub` into the "Key" box.
-- Click "Add SSH Key."
+- Click "Add SSH Key".

 Update your git configuration in your terminal to automatically sign commits with your key: